 At every stage of the battle to ban this cruel trade, compassionate people like you have fought on the frontlines for animals without a voice of their own.
 Over the past few decades, dedicated campaigners have helped reduce the number of farm animals exported each year from 2.5 million in the mid-1990s to less than 50,000 in 2018.

-- Taken part in over 50 activities and events all over the UK on Stop Live Transport International Awareness Day
+- Took part in over 50 activities and events all over the UK on Stop Live Transport International Awareness Day

-- Written 26,525 messages to the Defra Secretary of State, Theresa Villiers, urging her to introduce a ban
+- Wrote 26,525 messages to the former Defra Secretary of State, Theresa Villiers, urging her to introduce a ban

 - Sent 11,730 emails to MPs nationwide, calling for their support for a ban

-- Written 66,413 messages to prospective MPs, asking them to be a voice for animals and against live exports in the new Parliament
+- Wrote 66,413 messages to prospective MPs, asking them to be a voice for animals and against live exports in the new Parliament

 Now, we need your compassion and commitment once more: please, will you urge Boris Johnson to stay true to his word and end live exports?